yalue/v4l2_example/README.md

 Usage
 -----

+First, install SDL2, which this project depends on:
+`sudo apt install libsdl2-dev`

-Run `make`, followed by `./v4l2_test /dev/video0`.
-This should print information about the camera and save a file named output.bmp, containing the current video frame.
+Run `make`, followed by `./sdl_camera /dev/video0`.
+This should print information about the camera and show a window displaying a video feed from the camera.

 Converting YUYV to RGB
 ----------------------

+Webcams often support YUYV color rather than RGB.
+This project currently directly displays the YUYV image using SDL, which supports YUYV out-of-the-box.
 Converting from YUYV to RGB requires converting 2 pixels at a time.
-For each
-pixel:
+Here was an attempted algorithm at converting a YUYV to RGB image, which wasn't quite working yet:

 ```c
 uint8_t Clamp(float v) {